 A civil partnership may be registered at any of our registration offices or approved venues.
 Once you have decided on a venue and date please contact us to check availability.
-A provisional booking can be made up to two years prior to your ceremony and a non-refundable deposit is requested at the time of booking.
+A non-refundable deposit is requested at the time of booking.

 Before your ceremony can take place you must each give legal notice of your intended partnership to the local registration office in the district where you live.

 There are two ways to convert a civil partnership into a marriage:

 - a simple administrative process called a ‘standard conversion’;